-While state law requires the Treasurer to offer at least one delinquent tax payment contract to owner-occupants and similarly situated vendees, all other contracts are at the sole discretion of the Treasurer.24
+While state law requires the Treasurer to offer at least one delinquent tax payment contract to owner-occupants and similarly situated vendees, all other contracts are at the sole discretion of the Treasurer.

-All other classes of property may be eligible for up to three delinquent tax payment contracts, except where a tax foreclosure case has been filed.25 Property owners must provide payment via bank withdrawal/ACH on all such contracts.
+All other classes of property may be eligible for up to three delinquent tax payment contracts, except where a tax foreclosure case has been filed.